Orange Liqueur Cocktails: Bright, Zesty & Easy to Mix

 10. Pegu Club

-The Pegu Club cocktail is a delightfully boozy yet sophisticated gin classic born in the 1920s.
-Its mix of botanicals, citrus, and orange liqueur creates a vibrant, zesty sip with an herbal edge that lingers beautifully.
-Elegant and punchy in equal measure, it’s the kind of drink that feels right at home in a vintage bar or a modern soirée alike.
+The Pegu Club cocktail is a delightfully boozy, yet sophisticated gin classic born in the 1920s.
+The synergy of botanical gin, citrus, and bitter orange creates a vibrant, zesty sip with an herbal edge that lingers beautifully.
+Elegant and punchy, it’s the kind of cocktail that works just as well at a retro bar as it does at a chic dinner party.

 11. El Presidente

-As its name suggests, the El Presidente Rum Cocktail was first stirred up in honor of a statesman, likely José Miguel Gómez who was the leader of Cuba between 1909 and 1913.
-This slow sipper is beautifully sweet with a subtle bitter note, laced with a zappy zing of citrus.
+As its name suggests, the El Presidente Rum Cocktail was first stirred up in honor of a statesman, likely José Miguel Gómez, who was the leader of Cuba between 1909 and 1913.
+This sensational mix of rum, vermouth, and citrus is beautifully sweet with subtle bitter notes,

 12. Blood Orange Vodka Cocktail